Randy Houser: Magnolia (2019)

 In 2018, Houser released the lead single "What Whiskey Does" from his fifth studio album, Magnolia.
 It features songwriter Hillary Lindsey.
 The album was slated to be released on November 2, 2018, but it was pushed back until January 11, 2019.
 "No Stone Unturned" was later released as the second single from Magnolia.

 2020s

 Houser co-wrote the title track to Willie Nelson's 2020 album, First Rose of Spring.

+Houser’s sixth studio album Note To Self was released in November of 2022 and features 10 tracks all co-written by Houser.
+In their response to the project, Music Row boasted the Mississippi-native “remains one of country music’s very finest vocalists.”

+Houser made his acting debut in the 2023 faith-based drama The Hill alongside Dennis Quaid.
+Houser also appeared in Martin Scorsese’s Killers of the Flower Moon (film) in 2023.

 Personal life

 Houser married Jessica Lee Yantz in 2011.
 She gave birth to a son in 2012.
 The couple divorced in 2014.

-Houser married Australian born Tatiana Starzynski, on May 4, 2016, after a year long engagement.
-Starzynski is the sister-in-law of singer-songwriter Dallas Davidson who introduced the pair.
-It was announced they were expecting a child in June 2019 on January 27, 2019.
+Houser married Australian-born Tatiana Starzynski, on May 4, 2016, after a year long engagement.
+Starzynski is the sister-in-law of singer-songwriter Dallas Davidson, who introduced the pair.
 The couple's first child together, a son, was born on June 9, 2019.
-The couple's second son was born In September 2022.
+The couple's second son was born in September 2022.